6 Best HIIT Workout Apps 2026: Tested & Ranked

 AI bodyweight HIIT coach

-Freeletics is the longest-running AI HIIT app and still one of the most polished.
+Freeletics is the longest-running AI HIIT app.
 The AI Coach generates session-by-session bodyweight HIIT plans and adapts difficulty in real time.
 Audio coaching keeps pace mid-set.
+Expect a hard subscription upsell — the free tier is thin.

 Pros